 Pick a tier, know your bill, and scan as much as you want.

 Prices are the lead, not the limit.
-Fundamentals, corporate actions, SEC filings, short data, macro series, and news — in the same place.
+Fundamentals, corporate actions, SEC filings, short data, macro series, and news, all in the same place.
 A year means history reaches back to it; unlabelled sets are included.

 SELECT si.settlement_date, si.short_interest, p.close FROM stocks_short_interest AS si LEFT JOIN ( SELECT toDate(window_start) AS day, argMax(close, window_start) AS close FROM delayed_stocks_minute_aggs WHERE ticker = 'NVDA' GROUP BY day ) AS p ON p.day = si.settlement_date WHERE si.ticker = 'NVDA' ORDER BY si.settlement_date DESC;

-Every tier includes the full product—REST API, SQL console, and plain-English querying.
+The research is free forever.
+These tiers are data access under it: REST API, SQL console, and plain-English querying against the same warehouse.
 You only pay for more history, lower latency, and deeper datasets.

 Discover the product.
 No card.